Academic IELTS Writing task 1 Sample 94 - Life cycle of the silkworm and the stages in the production of silk cloth

 The diagrams illustrate the life cycle process of the silkworm as well as various steps in making of silk cloth.

 In the production of silk cloths, selected cocoons are boiled into the water.
 Unwinding is in the second process in which 300 to 900 mm threads are produced.
 Eventually, it is then twisted which is helpful for making waves.
-Finally, wave is ready for dye process in any colour for the final production of silk clothes.
+Finally, the wave is ready for dye process in any colour for the final production of silk clothes.

 [ Written by - Tayyab Shahbaz ]